Farama-Foundation/Gymnasium/docs/environments/atari/freeway.md

 ## Description

-your objective is to guide your chicken across lane after lane of busy rush hour traffic.
+Your objective is to guide your chicken across lane after lane of busy rush hour traffic.
 You receive a point for every chicken that makes it to the top of the screen after crossing all the lanes of traffic.

-For a more detailed documentation, see [the AtariAge page](https://atariage.com/manual_thumbs.php?SoftwareLabelID=192)
+For a more detailed documentation, see [the AtariAge page](https://atariage.com/manual_html_page.php?SoftwareLabelID=192)

 ## Actions